 “There are many good policies in Bangladesh but they are not being carried out.
 They need to be strengthened and better enforced.”

 He provides the example of the private forest ordinance legislation, which was developed during the 1950s to provide financial support for smallholder tree growers.
 “But this has not yet been translated into action,” he said.

 Forest coverage in Bangladesh is at one of the lowest rates in the world.
 A 2009 Food and Agricultural Organization (FAO) report shows that 6.7 percent of the country’s surface area is covered by forest, however weak environmental legislation and pressures of a growing population results in the loss of 2,000 hectares of forest per year.
-The journal reports that the total volume of forest decreased from 2.27 million meters squared in 1985 to nearly 0.650 million meters squared in 1996.
-It estimated that the worst-affected forests of Bangladesh were the inland deciduous Sal forests, saying more than half of it had been depleted.
+FAO also reports that the total volume of forest decreased from 2.27 million meters squared in 1985 to nearly 0.650 million meters squared in 1996.
+It estimated that the worst-affected forests of Bangladesh were the inland deciduous Sal forests, with more than half being depleted.

 The country’s Sundarbans mangrove forests, the largest single tract mangrove formation in the world, are also undergoing accelerated deforestation, which is impacting on its ability to provide important ecosystem services, for example, functioning as a protective barrier against coastal erosion.
 The Sundarbans are also home to many species of native flora and also animals, including the endangered Bengal Tiger.

 Bangladesh is one of the most flood-prone countries in the world due to its location near the world’s largest river delta, the Ganges Delta, with its tributaries flowing into the Bay of Bengal.
 Eighty percent of the country’s surface area are floodplains and 70 percent are less than 10 meters above sea level.